 There will also need to be clarity around paying for a child’s education, as well as smaller issues such as who will pay for the insurance on a child’s new car.
 This may necessitate involving a previous spouse in discussions, which – awkward though it may be – will help ensure everyone is on the same page regarding obligations.

-Getting a plan in place before the marriage may not be the most romantic part of the process, but O’Leary recommends it.
-“Couples often think it’s something they can do after the fact, that they can worry about that later,” she says.
-But, she adds, despite their best intentions, some couples may just forget to return to the topic later.
+Getting a plan in place before the marriage may not be the most romantic part of the process, but Moore recommends it.
+“Couples often think it’s something they can do after the fact, that they can worry about that later,” he says.
+But, he adds, despite their best intentions, some couples may just forget to return to the topic later.

 A key decision is how much the new spouses will combine their finances.
 While combining might seem like the move most in line with committing to spend your lives together, sometimes it makes sense to keep things separate.

-“I see more people keeping them [assets and accounts] separate in the beginning and then taking their time to combine them.
-It depends on the disparity of wealth,” says O’Leary.
+“I see more people keeping assets and accounts separate in the beginning and then taking their time to combine them.
+It depends on the disparity of wealth,” says Moore.
 This approach can also protect one spouse from being negatively affected if the other spouse comes into the marriage with more liabilities.

-Both Gehring and O’Leary encourage couples to create a formal wealth plan which, among other things, allows couples to view different plans for their assets, so they can see the bigger picture.
+Both Ritchie and Moore encourage couples to create a formal wealth plan which, among other things, allows couples to view different plans for their assets, so they can see the bigger picture – it can also help foster a sense of being a team and strengthen the partnership.

 “Without a plan in place, an untimely death could lead to issues with how benefits are allocated and who they are allocated to.
-These are sometimes difficult conversations to have but, you can avoid so much more trouble and burden on family members if things are sorted in advance.”
-Ritchie says.
+These are sometimes difficult conversations to have, but you can avoid so much more trouble and burden on family members if things are sorted in advance,” says Ritchie.

 Another question is whether to enact a prenuptial agreement to protect assets accumulated before the marriage.
 As unpleasant as it may be to envision a divorce, particularly if one or both of the spouses have already been through one, a prenuptial agreement can help protect wealth as well as make provisions for children from a previous marriage.

-“The conversation about a prenup is something we encourage couples to consider if there are significant assets,” says Gehring.
+“The conversation about a prenup is something we encourage couples to consider if there are significant assets,” says Ritchie.

 Financial planning around a second marriage may seem like a lot of work, but it comes with the silver lining of planning for a new life together and all the potential that brings.